jerryagenyi/rcap/rcap-ccip/concept_note_template.md

 Current solutions (translation, alert systems, data platforms like DHIS2) address speed and logistics, but **fail to address meaning**.
 They track *what* happened, not *why* communication succeeded or failed.

+Post-COVID systematic reviews confirm the gap—governments experienced "difficulties in effective communication" driven by cultural and contextual misalignment rather than technical delivery failures (Okuhara et al., 2025, JMIR Infodemiology).
+This validates the need for semiotic intelligence that addresses meaning-making, not just message delivery.

 ### 2.4 Cost & Consequences

 * **Lives lost:** Preventable deaths from non-compliance with health guidance.